Kernix13/guitar-chord-names/README.md

 App related:
 - [x] 1.
 Get the fret #'s entered by the user
 - [x] 2.
 Convert the fret #'s into chromatic notes
 - [x] 3.
-Add chord tones onto the page
+Create a 12-note array for each chromatic note
 - [x] 4.
-Create a 12-note array for each chord tone
+Add chord tones onto the page (ISSUES!)
-- [ ] 5.
+- [x] 5.
 Determine intervals for each note compared to the other notes
 - [ ] 6.
 Calculate chord name and add to page (dependent on #5)
 - [ ] 7.
 Add the chord notes in "proper" order
 - [ ] 8.
 Add the chord intervals in "proper" order (dependent on #5)